 Memorable Manitobans: John Elwood Ridd (1896-1986)

-Born at Kemnay on 15 March 1896, son of Rev. J. W. Ridd and Elizabeth Ann Nugent, brother of D. N. Ridd, he interrupted studies at Wesley College to enlist in Canadian armed forces during the First World War.
+Born at Kemnay on 15 March 1896, son of John William Ridd and Elizabeth Ann Nugent (1859-1930), brother of Dwight Nugent Ridd, he interrupted studies at Wesley College to enlist in Canadian armed forces during the First World War.
 Returning from military service, he received a BA degree from Wesley College and MA and BEd degrees from the University of Manitoba.
 He began his teaching career at Arden School and The Pas School.

 Birth and marriage registrations, Manitoba Vital Statistics.

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.

 “7 city schools to change heads,” Winnipeg Free Press, 21 May 1952, page 3.

 Obituary, Winnipeg Free Press, 14 February 1986, page 35.

 We thank Mireille Theriault (Manitoba Teachers’ Society) for providing additional information used here.